 For information about online advertising space, including quotes and sizing requirements, email email@example.com.

 Write for Us

 We accept unsolicited, simultaneous submissions as well as queries.
-Though learning about humanism is useful for authors, the best way to know the sort of material we publish is to read the site.
+To learn more about what we’re looking for, visit the Key Issues page of the American Humanist Association.
 Please also note that timely articles are more likely to be published than general philosophical articles.

 Email manuscripts to firstname.lastname@example.org.